marc2332/freya/book/src/guides/publishing.md

 One very important configuration field is `formats`.
 This is a list of installers that `cargo-packager` should generate, and by default, it's your current OS.
 You can have a look at the list on [GitHub](https://github.com/crabnebula-dev/cargo-packager#supported-packages), or on the [API docs](https://docs.rs/cargo-packager/latest/cargo_packager/config/enum.PackageFormat.html).

+# Optimizing

+The ["Optimizing"" chapter](https://dioxuslabs.com/learn/0.4/cookbook/optimizing) in the Dioxus docs applies in Freya too.
+Note that WebAssembly-related tips are irrelevant.